jacheampong/project-3-react/README.md

 ## 6. User Stories and their implementation status

-1. As a user, I should be able to search for list of artists by name
+1. As a user, I should be able to search for list of artists by name **Status: Completed**
-2. As a user, I should be able to select one of artist from list
+2. As a user, I should be able to select one of artist from list **Status: Completed**
-3. Once an artist is selected, I should be able to see artist details
+3. Once an artist is selected, I should be able to see artist details  **Status: Completed**
-4. As a user, I should be able to search for list of track by name
+4. As a user, I should be able to search for list of track by name **Status: Completed**
-5. As a user, I should be able to select one track from list
+5. As a user, I should be able to select one track from list **Statu:s Completed**
-6. As a user, I should be able to select one of artist from track
+6. As a user, I should be able to select one of artist from track **Status: Completed**
-7. As a user, I should be able to search for lyrics by embedded keyword
+7. As a user, I should be able to search for lyrics by embedded keyword **Status: Completed**
-8. As a user, I should be able to be flagged above the lyrics if it has explicit content
+8. As a user, I should be able to be flagged above the lyrics if it has explicit content **Status: Completed**
-9. As a user, I should be able to search for list of albums by name
+9. As a user, I should be able to see the top 10 songs on the chart in the homepage **Status: Complete**
-10. As a user, I should be able to select one of albums from list
+10. As a user, I should be able to search for albums **Status: Future Enhancement**
-11. Once an album is selected, I should be able to see album details

 ## 7. Compliance to MVP (Minimum Viable Product) Requirement 🔴